Niweera/wordhunter/README.md

 (The initial version would only give the words which contains all the letters.
 Later versions would provide all the letter combinations.)

-## Endpoints will be available soon
-> Still in the planning phase.

 ## Meta

 Nipuna Weerasekara – [@Niweera](https://twitter.com/Niweera) – w.nipuna@gmail.com